 Well, they are, actually, the same as what's at the LLPB site, and the same as what I posted last year, but here's the official word from Hymn melodies, just to be more clear:

-On Low Sunday & all Sundays after Easter, & daily
+On Low Sunday & all Sundays after Easter, & daily (when the Service is of the Season) until Ascension Day :

-(when the Service is of the Season) until Ascension Day :1st Evensong Chorus nove Hierusalem ... ... ...
+1st Evensong: Chorus nove Hierusalem ... ... ...
 37

-Mattins Aurora lucis rutilat ... ... ...
+Mattins: Aurora lucis rutilat ... ... ...
 38

-Lauds Sermone blando Ángelus ... ... ...
+Lauds: Sermone blando Ángelus ... ... ...
 38

-2nd Evensong Ad cenam Agni providi ... ... ...
+2nd Evensong: Ad cenam Agni providi ... ... ...
 Sundays: 39; Ferias: 40

-- The Sarum 1st Evensong hymn, Chorus nove Hierusalem ("Ye Choirs of New Jerusalem") is sung by the LLPB (mp3 here) to the same tune as prescribed above, #37.
-Nethymnal (which looks just like Cyberhymnal!) has the words, the J.M.
-Neale translation:
+The Sarum First Evensong hymn, Chorus nove Hierusalem ("Ye Choirs of New Jerusalem") is sung by the LLPB (mp3 here) to the same tune as prescribed above, melody #37.
+Here's the chant score:

 Ye choirs of new Jerusalem,